gingerbeardman/gingerbeardman.github.io/_posts/2021-11-20-asistantpickle-desktop-toy-for-macintosh.md

 {% include carousel.html height="100" unit="%" duration="7" %}

-Thoru also created [PalmPickle](http://www.vector.co.jp/magazine/pocket/spotlight/030423/sl030423114.html) a similar suite of mini apps for PalmOS.
+Thoru also created [PalmPickle](http://www.vector.co.jp/magazine/pocket/spotlight/030423/sl030423114.html) a similar suite of apps for PalmOS.

 Pickle is probably Thoru's most well-known character.
 Pickle's Book was a masterpiece of interactive media, released for Macintosh in 1994 and [available for iPhone and iPad since 2014](https://apps.apple.com/gb/app/pickles-book/id794738212).